-Edward Glaeser is the Fred and Eleanor Glimp Professor of Economics in the Faculty of Arts and Sciences at Harvard University, and author of Triumph of the City: How Our Greatest Invention Makes Us Richer, Smarter, Greener, Healthier, and Happier.
-Join us at the University Cities conference to hear from mayors, academics, university presidents, and other thought leaders about what it means to be a University City.
+Edward Glaeser is the Fred and Eleanor Glimp Professor of Economics in the Faculty of Arts and Sciences at Harvard University, where he has taught since 1992, and is the author of Triumph of the City: How Our Greatest Invention Makes Us Richer, Smarter, Greener, Healthier, and Happier.

 Wade O. Troxell is the Mayor of Fort Collins, Colorado.
 He was elected in April 2015 and re-elected in April 2017, now serving his second term as mayor.
 Wade is on the faculty and has served as the Associate Department Head, Mechanical Engineering, at Colorado State University.
 Mayor Troxell serves on the Platte River Power Authority Board of Directors, ChairNational League of Cities (NLC) Universities Communities Council (UCC), Executive Board – Colorado Municipal League, Chair – Northern Colorado Regional Airport Commission, City of Fort Collins/Colorado State University Leadership Committee, and Chair – City of Fort Collins Futures Committee.

 Dr. Eli Capilouto became the 12th President of the University of Kentucky on July 1, 2011.
 Under his leadership, the $3.5 billion flagship and land grant research university has gained significant momentum in fulfilling its multi-faceted mission of teaching, research, service and health care.

 Dr. Capilouto has led a process to enrich UK’s academic experience by investing in priorities that maintain affordability and access; support the institution’s talented faculty and staff; and revitalize the living, learning and research facilities across campus.